-- (i) \$450,000,000 of the Second Series A Bonds will be used to provide for the construction, acquisition and major rehabilitation of capital facilities projects as described below under "Capital Facilities"; - (ii) \$35,000,000 of the Second Series A Bonds will be used to provide for Pennworks Acts grants described below under "Pennworks Acts": - (iii) \$80,000,000 of the Second Series A Bonds will be used to provide for maintenance and protection of the environment, open space and farmland preservation, watershed protection, abandoned mine reclamation, acid mine drainage remediation and other environmental initiatives as described below under "Growing Greener"; - (iv) \$23,000,000 of the Second Series B Bonds will be used to provide for Pennworks Acts loans described below under "Pennworks Acts"; and - (v) Proceeds of the First Refunding Series Bonds will be used to refund all or a portion of certain maturities of Commonwealth of Pennsylvania General Obligation Bonds (the "Prior Bonds") as described under the "Plan of Refunding."
+- (i) \$287,000,000 aggregate principal amount of the bonds to provide for the construction, acquisition and major rehabilitation of capital facilities projects as described below under "Capital Facilities"; - (ii) \$29,500,000 aggregate principal amount of the bonds to provide for maintenance and protection of the environment, open space and farmland preservation, watershed protection, abandoned mine reclamation, acid mine drainage remediation and other environmental initiatives as described below under "Growing Greener"; - (iv) \$1,500,000 aggregate principal amount of the bonds to provide for the expansion and construction of county and multi-county regional prison facility projects as described below under "Local Criminal Justice"; and - (v) \$7,000,000 aggregate principal amount of the bonds to provide compensation for service in the Persian Gulf Conflict as described below under "Persian Gulf Conflict Veterans' Benefit." - (vi) Proceeds of the First Refunding Series Bonds will be used to refund all or a portion of certain maturities of Commonwealth of Pennsylvania General Obligation Bonds (the "Prior Bonds") as described under the "Plan of Refunding."

-The proceeds received from the sale of the Bonds (including bond premium, if any), after paying the costs of issuance, will be applied by the Commonwealth to fund the programs described below.
+The proceeds received from the sale of the Bonds (including bond premium), after paying the costs of issuance, will be applied by the Commonwealth to fund the programs described below.